-The Spinal Cord Injury Research on the Translational Spectrum (SCIRTS) portfolio supports research to improve the understanding of traumatic spinal cord injury and develop new approaches to alleviate the dysfunction and complications that follow.
-The scope of this portfolio is broad, encompassing mechanistic, preclinical modeling, translational and/or clinical research.
+Supporting the wide array of research possibilities and opportunities, with the Spinal Cord Injury Research on the Translational Spectrum (SCIRTS) portfolio, we seek to improve the understanding of traumatic spinal cord injury and develop new approaches to alleviate the dysfunction and complications that follow.

 Two-year Postdoctoral Fellowships encourage early-career training and specialization in the field of spinal cord injury research.

 Pilot Research Grants

 Two-year Pilot Research Grants help to establish new investigators in the field of spinal cord injury research and assume the risk inherent when established investigators undertake new directions in their work.
 These grants cultivate new lines of research, help move work across the translational spectrum and generate essential preliminary data.